Raptor: Call of the Shadows: Legacy

 Original Raptor creator Scott Host is planning on releasing a new REMIXED Version.
 It will initially be available on Nintendo Switch, PC, Mac, Xbox, PlayStation, Android, Apple TV and iOS.
-Raptor, Kraptor and RafKill are all free software remakes of the game.
+Kraptor and RafKill are free software clones of the game.
 The open source Chromium B.S.U. was also inspired by frustrations with the Linux version of Raptor, while AstroMenace was inspired by the game's successor DemonStar.

+In October 2023, Host gave developer "skynettx" permission to release the source code of the DOS version of Raptor under the GNU General Public License, but the game assets remain under a proprietary license.